-This course is specifically designed to provide women with the unique skills and insights necessary for their leadership success.
+This course is specifically designed to provide the unique skills and insights necessary for leadership success.
 You will focus on the application of managerial skills and the unique problems that impact women's managerial effectiveness.
-Topics will include role conflict, dual career, acceptance, stereotyping, mentoring and networking.
+You will also study role conflict, dual career issues, acceptance, stereotyping, mentoring and networking.